zenml-io/zenml/docs/book/user-guide/advanced-guide/managing-environments.md

 To ensure that the ZenML server environment matches your local development environment, you can use a `requirements.txt` file to specify the exact package versions you need.
 This way, you can easily share the same environment configuration between your local development environment and the ZenML server.

-## Docker Images for Pipeline Execution

-When you build pipelines in ZenML, it creates Docker images that encapsulate the environment needed to run your pipeline steps.
+## Build Environment (Image Builders)

+The build environment is where Docker images are created for your pipelines.
 These images need to be configured with the correct dependencies and configurations to ensure that your pipeline runs smoothly.

 ZenML automatically handles most of the Docker image configuration for you.
 It starts with a base image that has ZenML and Python installed and then installs any additional dependencies required by your pipeline.
 You can customize the Docker image configuration using the [DockerSettings](containerize-your-pipeline.md) class.

 To manage dependencies in the Docker images, you can follow the steps described in the [Containerize your pipeline](containerize-your-pipeline.md) guide.
 This includes specifying additional pip dependencies, using a custom parent image, and customizing the build process.

+## Orchestrator Environment

+The orchestrator environment is responsible for managing the execution of your pipelines.
+To ensure that the orchestrator environment is properly configured, you need to install the necessary dependencies and integrations, just like in your local development and ZenML server environments.

+To manage dependencies in the orchestrator environment, you can use a package manager like `pip` or `poetry`.
+Make sure to install the ZenML package and any required integrations.

+For more information on configuring the orchestrator environment, refer to the [Pipeline Containerization](containerize-your-pipeline.md) guide.

+## Handling Multiple Pipelines and Workspaces on a Local Machine

+To manage multiple pipelines and workspaces on your local machine, you can use ZenML's workspace management features.
+Workspaces allow you to isolate different projects and their dependencies, making it easier to switch between them without conflicts.

+To create a new workspace, use the `zenml workspace create` command followed by the workspace name.
+To switch between workspaces, use the `zenml workspace switch` command followed by the workspace name.

+For more information on working with workspaces, refer to the [ZenML Workspaces](workspaces.md) guide.

+## Handling Custom Packages and Integrations in the ZenML Server

+To handle custom packages and integrations in the ZenML server, you need to ensure that the server environment has the necessary dependencies installed.
+This can be done using a package manager like `pip` or `poetry`.

+When installing custom packages, make sure to specify the exact package versions in a `requirements.txt` file.
+This ensures that the ZenML server environment matches your local development environment and other environments in your deployment.

+For more information on installing custom packages and integrations, refer to the [ZenML Integrations](integrations.md) guide.

 ## Summary

-Managing multiple environments in a ZenML deployment involves keeping track of dependencies and configurations in your local development environment, the ZenML server environment, and the Docker images created for pipeline execution.
+Managing multiple environments in a ZenML deployment involves keeping track of dependencies and configurations in your local development environment, the ZenML server environment, the build environment, and the orchestrator environment.
 By using package managers, specifying dependencies, and customizing Docker image configurations, you can ensure that your environments are consistent and your pipelines run smoothly.